XuanyiZ/Text-Normalization/README.md

 ### Feature Set

-Feature set are generated for a token by calculating its n-gram and k-skip-n gram (In this application the configuration is 2-gram and 1-skip-2 gram). '$' is prepended and appended before and after the first and last n-gram, and '|' is added between skips.
+The feature set is generated for a token by calculating its n-gram and k-skip-n-gram (In this application the configuration is 2-gram and 1-skip-2 gram). '$' is prepended and appended before and after the first and last n-gram, and '|' is added between skips.
 For example:

 ```
 love -> { $lo, ov, ve$, l|v, o|e }